-If you find yourself wondering what to expect of the Sikh funeral process, our guide will explain what typically happens at a Sikh funeral and the preparations that occur before a Sikh cremation service.
+This guide will explain what typically happens at a Sikh funeral and the preparations that occur before a Sikh cremation service.
+From Sikh funeral clothing to funeral prayers and mourning rituals, we’ve compiled all the information you need to know.

 Sikh beliefs about death